Issue Brief // Warrants & Due Process

 Sensitive Locations

-Schools, churches, hospitals, libraries, and shelters should not be hunting grounds.
+Schools, churches, hospitals, libraries, and shelters should not become routine enforcement sites.

 People go to these places for education, worship, care, safety, and survival.
 Turning them into routine enforcement locations chills basic community life and makes vulnerable people less likely to seek help.